andrewski04/SvelteKit-Template/README.md

 # Email

-By default, Auth.js will use email to send a "magic link" to sign in, rather than password authentication (this is considered more secure, it doesn't support regular password auth by default).
+By default, authentication will use email to send a "magic link" to sign in, rather than password authentication (passwordless and oauth is now the recommended standard).

 In development, you can view any sent emails from MailDev by navigating to http://localhost:8080.
 Ensure that external dependencies (Docker containers) are running.